author135135/django_test_task/README.md

 5. Templates/Context.
 Create template-context-processor which adds `django.settings` in template context.
 6. Templates/Tags.
 Create template tag which takes any object and return reference to it editing in the admin area (for example `{% edit request.user %}`).
-7. Signals.
-Write a signal handler which for any models change create record on its database about creating/updating/deleting.
-8. Commands.
-Write Django command which prints in to console list of the groups and students in these groups.
-9. Django Test.
-Write Django TestCase(unittest) which logs in to the site and create new group and student in this group.